bcmichael/RNMR-Docs/docs/command/full_command.md

 SIZE  | Size in points
 STEP  | Difference between position of sequential points TITLE | Buffer title

+DSP state

+`SET DSP` allows for disabling display updates.
+This can be useful when a macro does many calculations which would usually update the display.
+Instead of numerous different display states flickering across the screen the display can be disabled and updated after all of the calculations are complete.
+This can also save computational time. `SET DSP` appears to function like the flags listed above in that it takes a single argument that can be either on or off, but it actually has a value which is incremented by `SET DSP ON` and decremented by `SET DSP OFF`.
+This value is initially 1.
+When this value is greater than zero the display will update when commands that change the visible data are issued and the default prompt if state is omitted will be on.
+Otherwise the display will not update with such commands and the default prompt will be off.
+When `SET DSP ON` changes the value from 0 to 1 the display will be updated.

 INFO typ [nam] nam1...